On this page:

 Italics are used in the following circumstances in academic work:

 Titles of things that can stand alone, such as books, journals, films, long poems, TV and radio programmes, famous speeches and artwork.
-Long religious texts such as the Bible or the Koran (and any books within them) are not italicised.
+Long, generic religious texts such as the Bible or the Koran (and any books within them) are not italicised unless you are referring to a specific published edition (such as in an in-text citation or reference).

 In his influential 1852 discourses The Idea of University, John Henry Newton wrote that...